Table of Contents

 The Role of United Nations in Syria Conflicts

 Security for many countries means keeping their citizens from internal and external threats such as terrorists, violent gangs, drug traffickers and arms dealers.
-Syria provides a fundamental example of a prolonged uprising and unrest, which threatened to spill over into Turkey, Lebanon, espeially in terms of Hezbollah, hence affecting the security of the international relations.
+Syria provides a fundamental example of a prolonged uprising and unrest, which threatened to spill over into Turkey, Lebanon, especially in termsof Hezbollah, hence affecting the security of the international relations.
 The prolonged instability in Syria created a persistent uncertainty in relation to its political, social and economic future.

 According to Jackson (1994), the Arab uprising in Syria only sparked because of the dictatorship, but the Syrian uprising was caused by decades of economic and sociological challenges.
 The wealthy class, who contributed towards expanding the gap between the rich and low class workers, frequently despised and marginalized peasants and workers in Syria.
 The increment in oil and farm supplies prices as from 2008 to 2011s led to a significant economic blast in Syria, in addition to a severe drought that crippled the nation.
 Syria has been ruled by the Asad family since 1970, and the country created economic reforms that would benefit Syria, but when the uprising began, the economic policies retracted from fundamental goals, reduced farmers and workers’ wages and closed both local and international markets due to the insecurity of free trade in Syria.
 As a result of the uprising, the UN employed various charters to curb violations of human rights in Syria.